enel-gdh-educational/katacoda-scenarios/version-control/basics/step5.md

 #### Additional content

+Over the next days, we will explore additional commands that give you a lot of power and flexibility over the versions of your repo.
-Finally we ancourage you experimenting with other commands that sort of allow you to, such as:
+If you can't wait, you could start experimenting with some of those, such as:

 - ``git commit --amend``: [guide](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History#_git_amend)